kapilsharma/100-days-of-code/log.md

 ## Day 5: Friday, March 22nd, 2019

 - Completed top section (HTML design) of PHP Reboot.
 Looks good.
+Bootstrap is used only for the grid, rest all is custom CSS.

 ## Day 4: Thursday, March 21st, 2019